 Here on our blog, you can read news from our newsletter, Målbar Highlights

-Well, let’s see an example.
-As part of a larger cooperation initiated by The Circular Furniture Network between Målbar, The Upcycl and 6 design companies, 13 very creative stools were created from the same basic stool made of reused pinewood.
-Almost all the additional materials that were added to the designs were also reused.
-Målbar calculated on all the stools in the reused versions and in virgin versions to see the difference in climate impact between virgin a reused materials.
+To exemplify this, we will once again turn to the stool project called What a waste.
+As part of a larger cooperation initiated by The Circular Furniture Network between Målbar, The Upcycl and 6 design companies, 13 unique stools were created from the same basic stool made of reused pine wood.
+Almost all the additional materials that were added to the designs were new waste materials, which is leftover materials from the manufacturing industry.
+Målbar calculated on all the stools in a reused and a virgin version to reveal the difference in climate impact.